mpv-player/mpv/DOCS/man/options.rst

         still had the value ``2``, and writing the same value has no effect.

         With mpv 0.33.0, the behavior was changed.
-Now track selection options are reset to ``auto`` at playback initialization, if the option had tries to select a track that does not exist.
+Now track selection options are reset to ``auto`` at playback initialization, if the option tried to select a track that does not exist.
 The same is done if the track exists, but fails to initialize.
 The consequence is that unlike before mpv 0.33.0, the user's track selection parameters are clobbered in certain situations.